hugopow/cse/README.md

 chmod +x cse-install.sh

 # Edit the script and remove/add your details
 #Run the script as root.
 The script will do the rest.
+Tested in environments with CA signed certificates.

 sh cse-install.sh